 The Zulu Lundi Gras Festival is free and open to the public and held on the Monday before Mardi Gras day, which is known as Lundi Gras, or Fat Monday.

-It’s a fun day of food, music and arts and crafts in Woldenberg Park along the New Orleans riverfront.
+It’s a fun day of food, live music, and arts and crafts in Woldenberg Park along the New Orleans riverfront.

 King Zulu greeted everyone on the stage to get us all excited for the Zulu parade the following morning.

 There were great cheers when we heard it was going to be much warmer for Fat Tuesday as it was very breezy and cold on the waterfront.

 We arrived at the end of the day, so the girls felt a little overwhelmed by all the people and the festive spirit.

 So we moved on to wandering the lower part of the French Quarter to look at the costumes and street decorations.

 Harry Connick Jnr is one of the founders of the Krewe of Orpheus, which explains why we saw him on one of the first floats that came through.

 Krewe of Orpheus is one of the three Super Krewe parades, which are said to be the best parades in the city.
 They are Krewe of Orpheus, Krewe of Bacchus, and Krewe of Endymion.